MarcelHB/devguide/book.md

   I really recommend to play around with an [IEEE 754 calculator](https://www.h-schmidt.net/FloatConverter/IEEE754.html) to just _get an idea_.
 * When operating with values of different types, like floats and integers, or even integers of different size or signs, rules apply with respect to type extensions, precision and results.
 Look for _implicit conversion_ or _promotion_ rules for your language, see the non-trivial rule set by example for [C](https://en.cppreference.com/w/c/language/conversion) or [Java](https://docs.oracle.com/javase/specs/jls/se8/html/jls-5.html).
 * If you have at least one user-controlled or user-influenced value in an arithmetic operation &ndash; and the nature of writing a software makes this quite the rule, not the exception &ndash;, let your alarm bells ring.
-There is a whole bunch of [security incident reports](http://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=Integer+Overflow) dedicated to this kind of problem.
+There is a whole bunch of [security incident reports](http://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=Integer+Overflow) dedicated to this kind of problem, and also the blockchainists have been [repeatedly hit hard](https://blockchain-projects.readthedocs.io/overflow.html) by overly smart contracts, there is even a [good list](https://github.com/ethereum/solidity/issues/796#issuecomment-253578925) of vulnerable code to look for.
 Common arithmetic pitfalls include the following:
     * An addition or multiplication will overflow, possibly wrongly ending up in smaller value range, being accepted for the wrong reasons.
     * A subtraction will underflow, with two unsigned values yielding a larger one as a result.
     * A division by zero.
 Since this universally fails, you may have a problem when it did not or got swallowed unnoticedly because of improper exception handling.